 The consequences of increased militarization, deterrence efforts, and an arms race will increase the probability of an all-out war.
 As discussed throughout this paper, Japan could enter a war from various fronts soon.
 US-Chinese competition may turn violent and start war across the Pacific.
 Chinese military activity in the waters around Japan, including the Taiwanese Strait, could become a complete maritime invasion.
 China could finally forcibly enter Taiwan, and Japan and the US might enter the conflict.
 Russia could turn its aggression towards Japan and its Northern Territories.
 With China as a Russian partner, Japan could be met with a dual invasion potentially involving nuclear weaponry.
 Nuclear strikes from North Korea could also be in the future for Japan.
 As the Kishida administration expresses concerns, the number of powerful nations exhibiting acts of increased aggression towards Japan raises the probability of war for Japan.

 Based on these three actors’ behavior, I believe war will erupt within the next decade, and Japan will be a crucial participant.
 Although I am unsure from which front the war will begin, I am confident Japan will be one of the actors involved.
-Japan may be the direct target in the war, but more likely Japan will enter the war using collective defense measures initially rather than out of self-defense.
+Japan may be the direct target in the war, but more likely, Japan will enter the war using collective defense measures initially rather than out of self-defense.
 The MOD’s move toward pursuing a more significant role in securing international peace will be realized by its collective involvement in the war to come.
 Each nation prepares its military for heightened war, and international negotiations fail.
 This combination is paving the way for a multilateral war in East Asia.
 If Japan’s proposed capabilities are met, the country will be a powerful player in the looming war.

 Section V: Conclusion

-The documents of December 16th, 2022 have changed the global order as much as the aggression of East Asian actors have.
+The documents of December 16th, 2022, have changed the global order as much as the aggression of East Asian actors have.
 A growing sentiment away from post-WWII pacifism and towards increased collective militarism has blossomed in the significant rise in defense expenditures.
 A turning point has been met in the international community and the future of the Indo-Pacific region.
 Japan's latest security measures have amplified Japan’s role in the situation.
 Japan faces massive security threats from its neighbors as it seeks to deter aggression and defend itself.

 The consequences of a war in the Indo-Pacific region involving Japan extend to the US.
 The US maintains a critical relationship with Japan economically, politically, and militarily.
 Likewise, US markets heavily rely on the exports and economies of East Asia.
 Whatever crisis ensues from the Asian arms race will have profound ramifications in and on the US.
 Tech restrictions will massively impact our economy, and the American military will be drawn to Asia.
 Understanding the situation in Japan is crucial to understanding the future well-being of the US, or lack thereof.